-The highlights of the festival are held on the 4th Sunday of every October.
+The highlight of the festival will be held on Sunday, October 24, 2022 (the 4th Sunday in October every year).
 Most of the event’s highlights are held in and around the Bacolod Public Plaza.
 The big parties, crazy dancing, and lots of drinking will be on Lacson Street.

 Public transportation in Bacolod is easy and fun with the multitude of options available.
 The cheapest way to get around, local-style, is by riding a jeepney.
 Pedicabs and tricycles can also be hired to take you to short distances.
 If you absolutely need to be in an air-conditioned vehicle, there are taxis and ride-sharing transport through the GrabTaxi app.

 Keep in mind that during the MassKara Festival itself, many roads will be closed so be prepared to walk around.
 Use this as an opportunity to take in the sights of Bacolod.
 Just make sure to wear comfortable shoes.